krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 - **Array-based structures**: stacks, queues, hash tables, trees, heaps, graphs, matrices, tensors (arrays of dimension $\geq 3$), and so on.
 - **Linked list-based structures**: stacks, queues, hash tables, trees, heaps, graphs, etc.

-Data structures based on arrays are also known as "static data structures", which means that such structures' length remains fixed after initialization.
+Data structures based on arrays are also known as "static data structures", which means that such structures' length remains constant after initialization.
 In contrast, data structures based on linked lists are called "dynamic data structures", meaning that their length can be adjusted during program execution after initialization.

 !!! tip